canro91/canro91.github.io/_posts/2025-01-19-ChooseYourselfGuideToWealth.md

 Anything on a to-do list is something you haven't done and probably never will do.
 In the meantime, it's only causing stress.

 I have items in one of my multiple to-do lists from years ago.
 I haven't done anything about them yet.
+Oops!

 Instead of to-do lists and goals, live by themes.

 If you need inspiration to choose your own theme, follow the Daily Practice: Do something for your physical, emotional, spiritual, and mental well-being every day.

-That's the only rule I've followed since I read this book.
+[That's the only rule I've followed]({% post_url 2025-01-11-DitchingTodos %}) since I read this book.

 ## 2. Become an idea machine

 You don't need chains to feel like a slave.

 When you work on somebody else's ideas, you're a slave.
-Being an employee means working on somebody else's ideas, even if they're good.
+Being an employee means working on somebody else's ideas.
+Therefore, being an employee is being an idea slave, even if those ideas are good.

 To be free and successful, come up with ideas every day.
 If any of your projects fail, come up with a list of ideas to improve it.